-The accrued interest on the above bonds totaled \$223,692 at September 30, 1998.
-Total interest expense on the bonds totaled \$899,205 net of amortized bond premium at September 30, 1998.
-Accrued interest income earned on bonds totaled approximately \$239,000 as of September 30, 1998.
+The accrued interest expense on the above bonds totaled \$223,692 at September 30, 1999 and 1998.
+Total interest expense on the bonds totaled \$2,648,442 and \$899,205 net of amortized bond premium at September 30, 1999 and 1998.
+Interest income on the bonds totaled \$2,857,690 and \$926,432 at September 30, 1999 and 1998, respectively.

 The Corporation is required to calculate rebatable arbitrage as of the last day of any Bond year pursuant to the provisions of the U.S. Department Treasury Regulation Section 1.148.
 The arbitrage provisions require the Corporation to rebate excess arbitrage earnings from bond proceeds to the federal government.
 As provided for by the bond indenture, this amount has been recorded as "Rebate Liability" for the benefit of the federal government and will be paid as required by applicable regulations.
-As of September 30, 1998, the rebate liability totaled \$81,480.
+As of September 30, 1999 and 1998, the rebate liability totaled \$182,445 and \$81,480, respectively.

 The bonds are limited obligations of the Corporation payable from the revenues and other assets pledged for the payment thereof and are not a lien or charge upon the funds of the Corporation, except to the extent of the pledge and assignment set forth in the Indenture and in the bonds.
-The bonds do not constitute an indebtedness or a loan of credit of the Government of Guam or the United States of America, within the meaning of the Organic Act of Guam or statutory provisions.
+The bonds do not constitute an indebtedness or a line of credit of the Government of Guam or the United States of America, within the meaning of the Organic Act of Guam or statutory provisions.
 Neither the faith and credit nor the taxing power of the Government of Guam is pledged to the payment of the principal of or interest on the bonds.
 The Corporation has no taxing authority.
 The bonds are not a debt, liability or obligation of the Government of Guam, and said Government of Guam is not liable for the payment thereof.